My Batman Collection

 left is a Batman lollypop with the lolly still present,

-though it's kinda lost its shape a bit.
-At least it's
+though it kinda lost its shape a bit as well as leaking

 I love the three packs of badges in the back, they made for a really nice set and I was rapt to get them - though I can't remember where or when that was.

-Note the jigsaw puzzle to the left, one of many unimpessive jigsaws I own - and an example of something I got simply because I was a collector.
+Note the jigsaw puzzle to the left, one of many ugly and pointless jigsaws I own, it's an example of something I bought simply because I was a collector.

 At the bottom on the right are some Batman logo iron on transfers.
-I actually bought a couple of packs of these and made myself a Batman toga to wear at parties - see it here.
+I actually bought a couple of packs so I could make a Batman toga to wear at parties - see it here.